N2WU/n2wu.github.io/_posts/2022-11-13-ultimate-sota-part-1.md

 The biggest reason _not_ to use coax is weight.
 It gets tangled if not coiled properly, and requires that a mast setup have both a **masthead** and **cable** weighing on the fiberglass mast to pull it down.

 Remember our coax length will be a maximum of 40 feet.
-I've never seen hikeable masts longer than 30ft, and mine cones in [20 ft]().
+I've never seen hikeable masts longer than 30ft, and mine comes in [20 ft](https://www.n2wu.com/2022-01-08-2021-odds-and-ends/).

 ## Types of Coaxial Cable